Cubic spin-orbit coupling and anomalous Josephson effect in planar junctions

 The complexity of ${\cal H}$ precludes simple solutions and we evaluate the wavefunctions and supercurrent numerically.
 To reduce the edge effects, we consider Fig.~\ref{fig1}(b) geometry with $W/d\gg 1$~\cite{Alidoust2015:JAP}.
-This approach has been successfully used to study supercurrent in junctions with PSH, Weyl semimetals, phosphorene, and twisted bilayer graphene~\cite{Alidoust2020:PRB0,Alidoust2020:PRB1,Alidoust2018:PRB1,Alidoust2020:PRB2,Alidoust2018:PRB2,Alidoust2018:PRB3,Alidoust2020:PRB4}.
-The calculated supercurrent is normalized by $I_0=2|e\Delta|/\hbar$, where $e$ is the electron charge, and $\Delta$ the energy gap in S. The energies are normalized by $\Delta$, lengths by $\xi_\text{S}=\hbar/\sqrt{2m^*\Delta}$, cSOC strengths by $\Delta \xi_\text{S}^3$.
+This approach has been successfully used to study supercurrent in junctions with PSH, Weyl semimetals, and phosphorene~\cite{Alidoust2020:PRB1,Alidoust2018:PRB1,Alidoust2020:PRB2,Alidoust2018:PRB2,Alidoust2018:PRB3}.
+The calculated supercurrent is normalized by $I_0=2|e\Delta|/\hbar$, where $e$ is the electron charge, and $\Delta$ the energy gap in S. The energies are normalized by $\Delta$, lengths by $\xi_\text{S}=\hbar/\sqrt{2m^*\Delta}$, and cSOC strengths by $\Delta \xi_\text{S}^3$.
 The junction length is set at $d=0.3\xi_\text{S}$.

 To investigate the role of cSOC on the ground-state Josephson energy, $E_\text{GS}$, and the CPR obtained from the supercurrent $I(\varphi)\propto \partial E_\text{GS}/\partial \varphi$, we first consider a simple situation with only Rashba cSOC ($\alpha_c\neq0$, $\beta_c=0$) and effective Zeeman field $h_x$ ($h_y=h_z=0$).
 The evolution of $E_\text{GS}$ with $|h_x|$, where its minima are denoted by dots in Fig.~\ref{fig2}(a), shows a continuous transition from $\varphi=0$ to $\pi$ state (blue to green dot).
 For $\varphi_0\neq0$, $E_\text{GS}$ minima come in pairs at $\pm \varphi_0$~\cite{Sickinger2012:PRL}.
 The corresponding CPR reveals in Fig.~\ref{fig2}(b) a competition between the standard, $\sin \varphi$, and the next harmonic, $\sin 2\varphi$, resulting in $I(-\varphi)=-I(\varphi)$.
 There is no spontaneous current expected in a Josephson junction with SOC, $I(\varphi=0)=0$, but only $I_c$ reversal with $h_x$.
 Such a scenario of a continuous and symmetric 0-$\pi$ transition is well studied without SOC in S/ferromagnet/S JJs due to the changes in the effective magnetization or a thickness of the magnetic region~\cite{Kontos2002:PRL,Ryazanov2001:PRL,Bergeret2005:RMP,Eschrig2003:PRL, Halterman2015:PRB,Wu2018:PRB,Moen2020:PRB,Yokoyama2014:PRB}.